Penny (United States coin): Designs

+No cent coins were stamped with the year 1815.
+Shipments of copper planchets from the United Kingdom were embargoed during the War of 1812, and the Mint's supply was exhausted in October 1814.
+Cent coins resumed minting in December 1815, though it is not clear whether these were stamped 1814 or 1816.

 Throughout its history, the Lincoln cent has featured several typefaces for the date, but most of the digits have been old-style numerals, except with the 4 and 8 neither ascending nor descending.
 The only significant divergence is that the small 3 was non-descending (the same size as a 0, 1, or 2) in the early history, before switching to a descending, large 3 for the year 1934 and then permanently (As of 2014) in 1943.
 Similarly, the digit 5 was small and non-descending up to 1945.

 Lincoln cent

 The Lincoln cent is the current one-cent coin of the U.S. It was adopted in 1909 (which would have been Lincoln's 100th birthday), replacing the Indian Head cent.
 Its reverse was changed in 1959 from a wheat-stalks design to a design which includes the Lincoln Memorial (to commemorate Lincoln's sesquicentennial) and was replaced again in 2009 with four new designs to commemorate Lincoln's bicentennial.
 There are more one-cent coins produced than any other denomination, which makes the Lincoln cent a familiar item.
 In its lifespan, this coin has weathered both world wars, one of which temporarily changed its composition as part of the war effort.
 The obverse design is the longest produced for any circulating American coin.